Sonic Youth – Hold That Tiger [Black] (2xLP, US)

 NOTES:

-Black vinyl exclusive edition of the 2025 speed-corrected reissue of the Sonic Youth bootleg album Hold That Tiger featuring an image of Bob Bert and Julie Cafrtiz on the cover which has been cropped from a Pussy Galore photo by Pat Blashill which was also used in a Spin article titled The Pussy Identity.
+Black vinyl edition of the 2025 speed-corrected reissue of the Sonic Youth bootleg album Hold That Tiger featuring an image of Bob Bert and Julie Cafrtiz on the cover which has been cropped from a Pussy Galore photo by Pat Blashill which was also used in a Spin article titled The Pussy Identity.

 Known variations of this release: